We made it to another January!

 Jan 6: It’s Monday, the first day of the work week on the first day of the new year.
 What kinds of fresh starts can you make today?

 Jan 7: Think back to a week ago, to January 1st, and review your journal pages.
-What’s changed since seven days ago?
+What’s changed in the last seven days?
 What’s the same?
 If you were to sum your week up in one word, what would it be and why?
-Finally, how have these reflections informed your sense of who are you are in the world and who you want to be as you move forward into 2014?
+Finally, how have these reflections informed your sense of who are you are in the world and who you want to be as you move forward?

 I hope you enjoy these journal writing prompts, and I hope you find them useful.
 As always, I welcome your thoughts and suggestions–please leave a comment below.

-And may your 2014 be the happiest, healthiest, and most joyful year yet!
+And may the coming year be the happiest, healthiest, and most joyful year of all!